kvrag/grown/README.md

 # Grown
-Rails app for garden planning.
+Rails app for garden planning, currently in development.
+Check it out at [grown-app.herokuapp.com](http://grown-app.herokuapp.com).